ofa/connect/docs/dev/developing/environment_setup.rst

 How to fork Connect and move the upstream changes into that fork is outside the scope of this documentation, but for simplicity's sake we can clone Connect from the official repository locally.

-To clone the Connect project locally, set the official project as a remote called "open", and enter that folder run the following:
+To clone the Connect project locally, set the official project as a remote called "open" and enter that folder, run the following:

 .. code-block:: bash